 Public Audit Oversight and Reporting Credibility: Evidence from the PCAOB Inspection Regime

-This paper examines how regulatory oversight of the audit profession affects investors’ assessments of reporting credibility and trust in financial reporting.
-We analyze whether market responses to earnings news increase after the introduction of the Public Company Accounting Oversight Board (PCAOB), as predicted by theory if such oversight enhances reporting credibility.
-We use a generalized difference-in-differences design and exploit the fact that the new regime affects firms at different points in time, depending on their fiscal year-ends, auditors, and the rollout of auditor inspections, to disentangle regime effects from other macro and regulatory changes.
-We find that investors respond more strongly to earnings news following PCAOB oversight.
-Corroborating these findings, we also find an increase in volume responses to firms’ 10-K filings after the new regime is in place.
-Overall, our results are consistent with regulatory oversight of the audit profession increasing investor trust and reporting credibility, relative to the prior peer review.
+This paper studies the effects of reporting credibility in capital markets and whether public regulatory oversight of the audit profession enhances reporting credibility.
+We analyze whether market responses to earnings news increase after the introduction of the Public Company Accounting Oversight Board (PCAOB), as predicted by information economics if such oversight enhances reporting credibility.
+We use a generalized difference-in-differences analysis, exploiting in our design that the new regime affects firms at different points in time, depending on their fiscal year ends, auditors, and the rollout of auditor inspections.
+We find that investors respond more strongly to earnings news following public audit oversight.
+Corroborating these findings, we also find an increase in volume responses to firms’ 10-K filings once the new regime is in place.
+Overall, our results show that public audit oversight can enhance the credibility of audited financial reports, which in turn is priced in capital markets.

-Keywords: Regulation, Enforcement, Public oversight, Trust, Auditing, Earnings response coefficients
+Keywords: Regulation, Enforcement, Public oversight, Auditing, Earnings response coefficients

 JEL Classification: G14, G18, G38, K22, M41, M42, M48